azraq27/neural/docs/source/index.rst

 	* :mod:`neural.preprocess`
 	* :mod:`neural.stats`

-For example, to call the method :meth:`neural.wrappers.common.calc`, you just need to call :meth:`neural.calc`
+For example, to call the method :meth:`neural.wrappers.calc`, you just need to call :meth:`neural.calc`

 Modules:
 ======================